Abhinavpanwarrajput/Abhinavpanwarrajput/README.md

 - 👋 Hi, I’m @Abhinavpanwarrajput
 - 👀 I’m interested to learn new programming language
-- 🌱 I’m currently pursuing B.tech (CSE) department
+- 🌱 I’m currently pursuing B.tech (CS - IT) department
 - 📫 How to reach me you can use our webpage

 <!---